-That ‘tumble weed’ moment after the dispatch of your carefully worded letter and scheme information, the fading of the closing date into history, and the empty tray where the Member Nominated Trustee (MNT) applications should be is an all too familiar feeling.
+That ‘tumbleweed’ moment after the dispatch of your carefully worded letter and scheme information, the fading of the closing date into history, and the empty tray where the Member Nominated Trustee (MNT) applications should be is an all too familiar feeling.

-Similar to many endangered species, there are simply less of them.
+Similar to many endangered species, there are simply fewer of them.
 Back in 2004 when the Regulator first required Schemes to elect 1/3rd of Trustees from the membership of the Scheme, the majority of DB trust-based schemes in the UK were open to new members and to future accrual.
 Fast forward to 2021 and fewer than 13% of DB schemes accept new members and around 50% (and counting) are also closed to future accrual.

 Couple this with significantly increased trustee duties and regulation, we begin to see the problem.
-In the current economic climate with employees worried for their full-time positions and employers with their focus shifted away from their legacy DB schemes – the MNT habitat is under pressure.
+In the current economic climate with employees worried about their full-time positions and employers with their focus shifted away from their legacy DB schemes – the MNT habitat is under pressure.

 But all is not lost, for the first time, the Pensions Regulator has acknowledged the relationship between Diversity and Inclusion and good governance on trustee boards.
 In February 2020, it pointed to “clear evidence that diverse groups make better decisions”.
-As David Fairs, has noted, “The current lack of diversity and lack of role models for different characteristics must be a barrier and influence those who would [otherwise] be prepared to put themselves forward”.
+As David Fairs has noted, “The current lack of diversity and lack of role models for different characteristics must be a barrier and influence those who would [otherwise] be prepared to put themselves forward”.

 In the words of the PLSA, diversity can make decision-making uncomfortable because it should result in ‘creative conflict’.
 It is far easier to work in an environment where people are the same as us because we are drawn to the familiar.
 Diversity challenges people, and if you accept that it leads to better decision-making, then the MNT process is an ideal opportunity for a Trustee Board to embrace change.